 While it may be inconvenient to find your own place — and start paying a higher rent — it’s the responsible decision, and one that can save your parents possibly thousands of dollars as they shift to a smaller house.

 3. Can You Afford the Financial Help That You’re Giving Me?

-More than six in 10 parents help out their adult children financially.
+More than 6 in 10 parents help their adult children financially.
 Most of the time, parents aren’t paying rent for their grown children.
 That said, they may be helping them out with educational expenses, allowing them a free ride on their cell phone plan, or covering a medical bill from time to time.